GeoffCox/geoffcox.github.io/Management.md

 Having development chops lets me ask the right questions, detect when we are fooling ourselves, and resist technology hype.
 It lets me help the team get code done.
 I only ask developers to code solutions when I know problems are solvable and when I know I could (eventually) code it myself.
 I can help scope work down to something tractable.
 I can be a human shield for distractions.

 We can converse as developers so we don't talk past each other by having to 'dumb it down' or 'not get lost in the weeds'.
 I value the same things they do: time in flow, the beauty of well written code, and elegant data structures and algorithms.
-I know how hard some of the work is.
-I am genuinely grateful when a dev solves a tough problem or slogs through fixing a tedious bug.
+I know how hard it is to write code so I am genuinely grateful when a dev solves a tough problem or slogs through fixing a tedious bug.

 ## Summary